Skip to main content

 The certification and licensure renewal process for APRNs and physicians requires the completion of continuing education.
 You can obtain continuing education hours through preceptorship.

 For example, APRNs can apply up to 120 clinical preceptor hours toward the continuing education requirement for national certification renewal.
-This is true for both certification boards: the American Association of Nurse Practitioners Certification Board and the Evidence shows that supporting others is an effective way to reduce stress.
+This is true for both certification boards: the American Association of Nurse Practitioners Certification Board and the American Nurses Credentialing Center.

 A nursing student will bring a new sense of enthusiasm and motivation to the workplace, which can be inspiring.
 You may also feel reinvigorated by this unique opportunity for professional collaboration.